richard-prog/project-euler/README.md

 To run a problem (e.g., 25) with Cargo, run `cargo run --release 25`.

-To run all problems with Cargo, run `cargo run all`.
+To run all problems with Cargo, run `cargo run --release all`.

 The following principles inform my solutions:
 1. **Solve the most general possible problem possible**.
 For instance, problem 2 asks you to sum even Fibonacci numbers at most 4,000,000.